-Five of the Norfolk UK beaches out of nearly 30 accessible Norfolk coast beaches were rewarded with the Blue Flag Award in 2015, and one other was awarded the Seaside Award.
+Three of the Norfolk UK beaches out of nearly 30 accessible Norfolk coast beaches were rewarded with the Blue Flag Award, and one other was awarded the Seaside Award.

 This is fantastic news for Norfolk, and for you as well, as it means that these particular Norfolk beaches should present you with a clean and safe environment in which to really relax and enjoy your holiday.

-55 blue flag awards were awarded to UK beaches by Keep Britain Tidy.
+55 blue flag awards were awarded to UK beaches by Keep Britain Tidy and are International Awards.
 This means that the beaches should be: